Stamp Duty and Property

 - commercial or business premises, including offices, factories, shops and public houses

-- options over land
+- the creation or transfer of options over land

 - interests in land (such as wayleaves or other rights to lay cables, pipes, wires or other conduits)